fubbleskag/arrakis-atlas/README.md

 ## Changelog

-### June 23, 2024
+### June 22, 2024
 - Added tracking for which editor last updated a map.

-### June 22, 2024
 - Added ability for users to edit their display name from their profile.

 ### June 20, 2024